It’s hard enough to make a permanent change of station overseas. Military families are finding it agonizing in a pandemic-torn world.

 The United States’ financial response has been relatively weak, with its score pulled down mainly by weak debt-relief policy, depsite a generous financial stimulus early in the crisis.

 - Financial stimulus as share of GDP 14.1%

 - Debt forebearance 1

 The United States has not performed well in this category, as the government has engaged in misinformation as much as any country in the Index, although it has not limited press freedom in response to COVID-19.

 - Press freedom 0

-The United States’ case rate, the highest in the Index, and likely impacted by its poor public health policy and its leaders’ routine neglect of facts in public communications, results in a very weak score in this category.
+The United States’ case rate is likely impacted by its poor public health policy and its leaders’ routine neglect of facts in public communications, resulting in a weak score in this category.

 - Record-breaking unemployment: Reaching a previously unsurpassed record of new unemployment claims per week in early July, jobless claims continue to threaten recovery.
 Read More

 - Trump continues touting misinformation: President Trump has been repeatedly criticized at home and abroad for amplifying misinformation and conspiracy theories about the virus; he notably claimed that 99 percent of cases are 'harmless' during a speech on July 4th celebrating American independence.
 Read More

 Canada has a relatively strong score, with poor public health policy countered by a continued reliance on fact-based communication.